gabefletch/optimal-v11/README.md

 ## ✅ Dependencies
 There used to be quite a few dependencies listed here that are now outdated during development.

-## ⚖️ Legal
+## ⚖️ Legal Terms
-Legal disclaimers, terms of use, privacy policy, and other legal clauses for Optimal can be found [here](https://dub.sh/optimal-legal).<br>
-All legal terms will likely receive a rewrite upon release of Optimal v11.
+There used to be a helpful link to Optimal's legal terms here, but these terms need a rewrite for v11.